 - Dependent 18-year-old) Proof of a current and valid driver's license.
-Required for a JAL for the purchase or repair of a vehicle.
-State of Wisconsin Department of Transportation's webpage, "Check driver license information" statement.
-Please see W-2 Manual Section 17.2.1.3.
-VI Proof of motor vehicle liability insurance.
+Required for a JAL for the purchase or repair of a vehicle. webpage, "Check driver license information" statement. driver's icense.
+Required for a JAL for the burchase or repair of a Proof of motor vehicle liability insurance.
 Required for a JAL for the purchase or repair of a vehicle.
 Printed or electronic documentation showing proof of motor vehicle liability insurance.
 Please see W-2 Manual Section 17.2.1.3.
 VI Proof of permission from a probation, parole or extended supervision agent to purchase a vehicle.
 Required for a JAL for the purchase of a vehicle.
 A note on Department of Corrections letterhead or an e-mail sent via the state e-mail system to the FEP by a probation, parole, or extended supervision agent.
 Please see W-2 Manual Section 17.2.1.3.
 VI

-$^{\ast\ast}$ Do not scan these items.
+$^{^{\}ast\ast}$ Do not scan these items.
 Verification for these items is available via CARES queries and data exchanges.